Basantakhanal/BasantaKhanal/README.md

 # Hi there, I'm Basanta Khanal 👋

-I am a passionate **Software Developer** and student focused on building robust web applications, solving complex algorithmic challenges, and exploring computer science architecture.
+I am a passionate **Software Developer** and student focused on building web applications, solving complex algorithmic challenges, and exploring new things.

 ---